 Very high speech security

 Speech not intelligible and very rarely audible (at most once each 11 hours)

 It is important to note that SPC defines speech privacy (unintelligibility), not speech audibility.
 However, according to information in reference , SPC must be over 82 to make sure that 80% of listeners will consider the speech inaudible.Most professional counsellors (therapists) are looking for at least “standard speech privacy” SPC 75, or if possible, “enhanced speech security” SPC 80.

 As per the ASTM standard, speech privacy is governed by two components:

 - 1Sound attenuation of the office walls and door.

 - 2Background noise level at the unwanted listener’s location.

 An acoustical consultant will measure the sound insulation of the therapist’s office walls and doors and decide if improvement in soundproofing is required or not.
-In many cases it may be possible to ensure speech privacy by increasing background noise level at the unwanted listener’s location, usually the waiting room.
+In many cases, it may be possible to ensure speech privacy by increasing the background noise level at the unwanted listener’s location, usually the waiting room.

 ASTM metrics for rating speech privacy of closed rooms and open plan spaces.
 NRC research paper by B. Gover & J. Bradley